 Hay fever affects one in five people in the UK; with the most common cause being grass pollen.
 Hay fever is an allergy that occurs when your body makes antibodies in response to certain triggers, in this case, pollen.
 The most common symptoms to look out for are:

-If you also suffer from asthma, these symptoms could also worsen and you may suffer from a tight chest, shortness of breath, coughing and wheezing.
+If you also have asthma, these symptoms could also worsen, and you may suffer from a tight chest, shortness of breath, coughing and wheezing.

-There is currently no cure for hay fever or allergy, but the symptoms can be relieved with treatment.
+There is currently no cure for hay fever or allergy, but often symptoms can be relieved with treatment with or without medication.

-For many people, these measures alone are not sufficient and the use of antihistamines to prevent the allergic reaction from occurring and/or corticosteroid nasal sprays to reduce nasal inflammation provide the necessary relief.
+For many people, these measures alone are not sufficient and the use of hay fever drugs and corticosteroid nasal sprays are essential.

 The good news is at Travelpharm we are a fully registered UK pharmacy and we offer both over the counter and prescription-strength allergy medications that could help you to dramatically improve your allergy symptoms.
 Try our simple online consultation today.